nix-community/nixops-digitalocean/README.md

 ## Developing

-To start developing on the NixOps Hetzner plugin, you can run:
+To start developing on the NixOps DigitalOcean plugin, you can run:

 ```bash
   $ ./dev-shell